St Thomas More Roman Catholic Church, Bradford-on-Avon

-The St Thomas More Roman Catholic Church, formerly Bradford-on-Avon Town Hall, is a place of worship in Market Street, Bradford-on-Avon, Wiltshire, England.
-The structure, which originally served as the local town hall, is a Grade II listed building.
+The St Thomas More Roman Catholic Church is in Market Street, Bradford-on-Avon, Wiltshire, England.
+The structure, which originally served as Bradford-on-Avon Town Hall, was designed by Thomas Fuller and is a Grade II listed building.

-History
+Construction and architecture

 An old market hall used to stand at the east end of the Shambles: it was arcaded on the ground floor, so that meat markets could be held, with an assembly hall on the first floor.
 Meetings of the court leet were held in the assembly room and the basement was used as a store.
-By the early 19th century the building had become dilapidated and it was demolished in 1826.
+By the early 19th century the building had become dilapidated, and it was demolished in 1826.